 Get comprehensive travel insurance for your next trip, with policies starting from just *

 Lost baggage travel insurance

 Lost luggage is a problem no traveller wants to face on their holiday.
-Unfortunately, baggage loss at airport terminals is a real issue, with over 24 million bags being mishandled in 2014*.
-Taking out a reliable travel insurance policy with lost baggage insurance could save you a lot of trouble, should you find that your baggage has been lost by the airline.
+Taking out a travel insurance policy could save you a lot of trouble, should you find that your baggage has been lost by the airline.

 Delayed baggage compensation

 Under the 'Montreal Convention' you have the right to demand delayed baggage compensation or lost baggage compensation from airlines.
 While claiming directly from the airline is always worth trying, it can often be tricky and you're not guaranteed to be adequately compensated.
 Typical compensation from airlines would include, payment for the bare essentials and part of the cost for replacing or repairing lost luggage.

 With Holiday Extras personal luggage cover, you are insured up to £2,000 and up to £300 on individual items if your luggage is lost, stolen or delayed.